yft22/sec-gate-oidc/docs/5-running-and-testing.md

 * you should write or copy a sample oidc-config.json
 * you should know the path to:

-  * 'libafb-sec-gate-oidc-ext.so' extention
+  * 'libafb-sec-gate-oidc-ext.so' extension
   * 'fedid-binding.so' binding
   * 'libfedid-types.so' type converters

 * you need a test client
-  * sec-gate-oidc basic HTML/JS testing pages.
+  * `sec-gate-oidc` basic HTML/JS testing pages.
-  * afb-oidc-webui for one-page HTML Angular
+  * `sec-gate-webui` for one-page HTML Angular

-If you run redpesk simply install the package with `dnf install afb-sec-gate-oidc` for other platforms check redpesk [developer guide]({% chapter_link host-configuration-doc.setup-your-build-host %})
+If you run redpesk simply install the package with `dnf install sec-gate-oidc` for other platforms check redpesk [developer guide]({% chapter_link host-configuration-doc.setup-your-build-host %})

 ## set up your HTTPS/TLS environment